 🔪 Instructions

-STEP 7: Add the vermicelli directly from the soaking water bowl to the wok.
+STEP 7: Add the vermicelli directly from the soaking water to the wok.
 Add the cooked egg, chicken, and sauce ingredients and stir-fry for two minutes until the noodles are tender.
-Garnish with scallion greens, and enjoy!
+Be extra gentle to prevent the noodles from breaking apart.

 📋 Recipe